 Start by laying out all of your tackle boxes at once, or in groups, and snap an overhead photo of everything.
 Then, get in close for multiple photos of the same box each.
 It’s amazing how different angles and shuffling the tackle a bit can reveal some new items previously unseen.
 Then, make sure at the end of the session that you move those photos offsite somewhere.
 I use Dropbox and with an app on my phone, can easily shift the photos I’ve taken to Dropbox online storage.
 It means I can access them from my phone again, but also from any other device should I need to look at them on the fly or when buying more tackle.

 Of course, if you never lose anything, and can completely rule out a fire, water damage, or any other general form of destruction, by all means, forgo this step.
 I’m not that lucky, and also have a way of putting my stuff in harm’s way from time to time.
 That makes me (and my family) prime candidates for a photo-everything day.

 At this point, I’ve nearly restocked all of the panfish tackle save a few items that have been discontinued or I otherwise haven’t purchased yet.
 I put everything in a newer, larger box, and though I dreaded the task, my oldest who has lost his fair share as well did some penance and helped.
-We had fun dumping out the tackle here, there, and everywhere, generally playing fishing as we went.
+We had fun dumping out the tackle and lures here, there, and everywhere, generally playing fishing as we went.

 Fast forward to last night when I received a call.
-The old tackle box has been found.
+The old tackle box with lures has been found.
 All of this means that this has simply been a training exercise, but it’s good to have that now and again too.
 It’s also good to know that it’s worth the time and effort to take a few photos, should (when) this ever happen(s) again.
 That and I have at least twice the amount of panfish tackle I’ll need for years to come.